openstack/cinder/doc/source/configuration/block-storage/drivers/lightbits-lightos-driver.rst

 - The default compression setting is False (i.e., data is uncompressed).
 The default compression setting can also be True.
 This can also be changed on a per-volume basis.
-- The default time to wait for API service response is 30 seconds per API endpoint.
+- The default time to wait for an API service response is 30 seconds per API endpoint.

-Creating volumes with non-default compression and number of replicas settings can be done through the volume types mechanism.
+Creating volumes with non-default compression and a number of replicas settings can be done through the volume types mechanism.
 To create a new volume type with compression enabled: